GWU-CSCI3411/f20-01b-exercise-calling-conventions/README.md

 The Makefile includes the following commands:

 ```
+$ make
-$ make obj
+$ make obj.o
 $ make bin
 $ make clean
 ```

-Note that `make obj` is identical to a simple `make`.
+Note that `make obj.o` is identical to a simple `make`.

 The `main.c` file is boring and, since every executable binary requires a `main` function, it is there just to allow you to make an executable program.
 `calls.c` is going to be the main focus of today.
-Currently it only has one function that calls another.
+Currently it only has one function that calls another, which then calls another.

 ## Calling Conventions

 Recall that a calling convention is just a set of assumptions made by the calling function (`caller`) and the called function (`callee`) when a function is called.
 Calling conventions exist so that

-1. when a function is called, the caller knows which of the registers it was using it should save, and which the callee saves, and
+1. when a function is called, the caller knows which of its registers it should save, and which the callee saves, and
 2. how to pass arguments and get return values.

 The calling convention assumptions codify: